What is TDS?

 For example, you own a goods transport agency and yours is a proprietorship firm.
 You presented an invoice of Rs 50,000/- and the person paying freight paid you a net amount of Rs 49,000/- (after deducting tax of Rs 1,000/- @ 2% under section 194C).
 In this case, the deductor deducted tax @ 2% instead of 1% and hence deducted excess TDS by Rs 500/-.
 This excess TDS will arise as a refund in the income tax return.

-14) What is applicability of TDS on transactions of immovable property?
+14) What is the applicability of TDS on transactions of immovable property?

 - Section 194-I: Section 194-I requires for deduction of tax at source on rental income @ 10% for rent on land & building if the total amount of rent paid/credited or to be paid/to be credited exceeds the cap of Rs 1,80,000/- during a financial year.
 Please note that individuals and HUFs who are not subject to tax audits under section 44AB need not deduct tax at source on such rental expenses.